Woolworths Group (Australia): IPO and further diversification and expansion (1993–2012)

 In 2005, Woolworths re-entered the New Zealand market by purchasing the retailer Progressive Enterprises, owner of supermarket brands including Countdown, in a deal that gave the company a 45 percent share of the New Zealand grocery sector.
 In the same deal, the company also acquired 22 Action supermarket stores in Western Australia, bringing the total number of Woolworths supermarkets in Australia to near 750.
 In 2006, Woolworths announced that it had taken a 10 percent strategic stake in The Warehouse Group in New Zealand and announced a joint venture with the Tata Group to introduce the Dick Smiths Electronics store format in India.

 In August 2007, Woolworths announced that it was planning to launch a general purpose credit card in 2008.
 It is expected to offer credit cardholders reward vouchers redeemable through its store network.
 HSBC was subsequently named as its credit card partner.
 Woolworths subsequently announced that the Woolworths Everyday Money MasterCard would be launched on 26 August 2008 and allows customers to earn shopping cards redeemable at Woolworths group retailers.
 It was suggested Woolworths could earn approximately $20m from credit cards in three years and that it was targeting 100,000 to 150,000 cardholders in the first year.

+In April 2008, Woolworths launched Thomas Dux, a gourmet grocer and deli.
+After the company purchased the Macro Wholefoods organic grocery chain in May 2009, it converted eight stores to Thomas Dux stores.

+In February 2011, Woolworths announced it would acquire the Cellarmasters liquor business for $340 million.

 During 2009, Woolworths and American retailer Lowe's purchased Danks Ltd owners of the Home Timber and Hardware brand and then entered into a joint venture to launch a new hardware brand named Masters Home Improvement.
-The first of these stores were opened to the public in Braybrook, Melbourne, Victoria, on 1 September 2011.
+The first of these stores were opened to the public in Braybrook, Melbourne, on 1 September 2011.